 Leave of Absence

 Students who need to be away from the College for one or two semesters, but who wish to maintain ties to the College and to resume their studies at a later time, may take a leave of absence instead of withdrawing.
 Students who do not return from a leave of absence after two semesters will be withdrawn.
-Students may not request a leave of absence for the remainder of the currently enrolled semester without the written permission of the dean of students.
-Leave of absence forms are available in the Office of the Registrar.
+A leave of absence is only permitted for a future semester.
+Students may not request a leave of absence for the remainder of the currently enrolled semester.
+Leave of absence forms are available ub the Office of the Registrar.

 Students do not file a leave of absence form in order to study abroad or at another institution in the U.S. Instead, they must file a petition with the Committee on Academic Standards and Policies for approval for study elsewhere.